-REGISTRATION PRIORITY
+PRIORITY REGISTRATION

-Members of Honors Carolina are first in their class to register for courses each semester - and receive extended registration priority for honors courses.
+Members of Honors Carolina are first in their class when choosing courses that match their academic interests and spark their curiosity.

 HANDS-ON LEARNING

 With over 200 options available each year, students enjoy a variety of honors seminars designed as small, collaborative learning environments led by award-winning faculty.
 These courses rely on research and hands-on learning to explore the sciences, humanities, fine arts, and professional programs.
 In addition, more than 90% of Honors Carolina students get involved in research projects through opportunities such as summer fellowships and the Senior Honors Thesis option.
 Engaging in original inquiry and investigation allows students to develop new skills and experience the thrill of discovery.